BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 • Part of the armor gets deformed too much
 ![26_weight_issue3.gif](/weight_painting_armor_tutorial/26_weight_issue3.gif)

+> If you encounter too many issues, it might be because the vanilla armor you transfered weights from wasn't suitable.
+You can try to fix all of the weight painting errors in the next step, or you could go back to the section [***Finding similar vanilla armor***](https://wiki.bg3.community/en/Tutorials/Visual/Weight-Painting-Armor) and redo things from there to save yourself a bigger headache.
+ㅤ
+You could also import the naked body you've fitted your armor to, and transfer weights from it instead of from vanilla armor, it might give better results.
+{.is-warning}

 ## Fixing weights issues
 ## Weight painting stiff armor pieces
 ## Limiting weights